If you want to keep building muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 The solution is very simple.
 If going heavy on certain exercises causes you pain, just go light instead.

-Despite what some people might say, you can and will build muscle using lighter weights and higher reps.
+Despite what some people might say, building muscle after 40 can be done using lighter weights and higher reps.

 In fact, a number of studies published in the the last five years show that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.